IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

   title: 1.0 Installing Python APIs
 next:
   file: python-appapi-devguide-3
-  title: 3.0 Tutorial: Developing with an IBM Streams installation
+  title: 3.0 Developing with an IBM Streams installation
 ---

 Follow the steps in this tutorial to get started with the Python Application API by creating an application that reads data from a temperature sensor and prints the output to the screen.
 The application runs as a job in your instance of the Streaming Analytics service on IBM Bluemix.